 Priscilla Queen of the Desert

-I loved this drag queen show!
-It reminded somewhat of the movie “Birdcage” with Robin Williams.
+We loved this drag queen show!
+It reminded me somewhat of the movie Birdcage with Robin Williams.
 Have you seen it?
-It was flamboyant, hilarious and fun.
-I enjoyed every minute of the show. *Do not recommend for the easily offended.
+It was flamboyant, hilarious, and fun.
+We enjoyed every minute of the show.

 Fantastic circus act.
-I enjoyed this show immensely.
-Talented acrobatic cast with unhuman like skills that I’ll never have in my life.
-I closed my eyes many times.
+We enjoyed this show immensely—a talented acrobatic cast with unhuman-like skills that we’ll never have in our lifetime.
+We closed our eyes many times.
 Cringed.
 Gasped.
 Gawked.
 My heart leaped into my throat a few times.

 Other Observations Cruising the Norwegian Epic

-- Andre, the cruise director of the ship is fantastic.
-He’s personable, funny and engaging.
-I loved when he took the stage at any event.
+- Andre, the cruise director of the ship, is fantastic.
+He’s personable, funny, and engaging.
+We loved when he took the stage at any event.

-- I appreciate the pool and hot tubs in H20, the adult’s section of the ship.
+- We appreciate the pool and hot tubs in H20, the adult section of the ship.
 That extra pool is missed on the other mega-ships.
-This area does feel cumbersome though compared to the Getaway.
+This area does feel cumbersome, though, compared to the Getaway.

-- On our past two cruises, we felt very at home on the ship.
-It had to do with the crew, the layout, and the vibe.
+- We felt very at home on the ship on our past two cruises.
 Not on this ship.
-It’s a beautiful ship, don’t get me wrong.
+It was due to the crew, the layout, and the vibe.
 There was just a complete disconnect.

 - The layout is a messy flow.
-I couldn’t help wonder that when this ship was designed if all they thought about was how many cabins they could cram onto each deck.
+We couldn’t help but wonder when this ship was designed if all they thought about was how many cabins they could cram onto each deck.

-- While I may favor the itinerary, the ship is also part of the vacation, and this time it just simply served as our transportation from place to place.
-When it was time to disembark, we were more than ready to leave.
+- While we may favor the itinerary, the ship is also part of the vacation.
+This time, it simply served as our transportation from place to place.
+When it was time to disembark, we were ready to leave.
 That’s a first for us with Norwegian.

-Unlike previous cruises, we were ready to get off and continue with our extended time in Spain.
-We didn’t rush to disembark but we were out of our cabin by 8 AM as requested.
+Unlike previous cruises, we were ready to get off and continue our extended time in Spain.
+As requested, we didn’t rush to disembark but were out of our cabin by 8 AM.
 We had breakfast and walked off the ship with our luggage by 9 AM.

 Final Thoughts of the Norwegian Epic

 This ship did not live up to its name.
-It was not as Epic as I expected it to be.
+It was not as Epic as we expected it to be.

 We will not cruise again on the Norwegian Epic ship.
-It wasn’t a terrible cruise, as I’ve heard horror stories of other ships, but the ship is lacking all the wonderful things that other Norwegian ships have and it was dearly missed.
+It wasn’t a terrible cruise, as we’ve heard horror stories of other ships, but it lacks all the wonderful things that other Norwegian ships have and was dearly missed.

 You are probably reading this Norwegian Epic review in preparation for your upcoming Epic cruise… don’t fret.
 Just take the knowledge I provided and use it to your advantage.
 Learn from it.
 You will have a completely different experience than we did.
 It is a ship people either love or are disappointed with.